NotRequiem/screenshare-tool/README.md

 ## Bugs detected
 - Possibility of false flagging unplugged usb devices on Windows 10.
-- Possibility of false flagging deleted journal on the C: drive

 ## Currently in Development
 - Detections for executed files with special characters (like korean, russian, chinese, etc...)